mcjauregui72/FilmDatabase/README.md

 ![readme27](graphics/readme27.png)

-Below is a short video showing the finished Movie Recommendation Engine we created:
+The short video shows the finished Movie Recommendation Engine:

 https://github.com/mcjauregui72/FilmDatabase/User_Input_Demo.mp4

 ## Future Improvements

-The first main improvement possible for this project is to retrieve data from a live API instead of a Kaggle dataset.
-Using a paid API key makes it possible to build a more repeatable Python script to periodically query the API and update our SQL database to keep it up to date with new films.
-Another improvement could be with the movie recommendation engine by building a standalone application that leverages ODBC or another database data retrieval method to give a list of film results in the form of a CSV or visualization tool such as Power BI.
-However, our team felt that this went beyond the scope of our project and built a Jupyter notebook to take user inputs and use it to run SQL queries.
-The queries we put together were fairly simple and only took a single entry in a single field for actor, director, genre, or keyword.
-There is more room for performing multiple queries and to use other film information to query for data.
+The first main improvement possible for this project would be to retrieve data from a live API instead of a Kaggle dataset.
+Using a paid API key makes it possible to build a more repeatable Python script to periodically query the API and update the SQL database to keep it up to date with new films.

+Another improvement could be a standalone application that leverages ODBC or another database data retrieval method to give a list of film results in the form of a CSV or visualization tool.

+Finally, the recommendation engine's user queries are fairly simple.
+They accept only a single entry for a single field (actor, director, genre, or keyword).
+There is more room for performing multiple queries and using other film information to make recommendations.

 ## Sources: